-PI6112 Self-directed Learning - Prof. Ó Murchadha & Dr. T Doyle (semester 1), Dr Elvis, Dr. Felzmann, Dr. Hull (semester 2)
+PI6112 Self-directed Learning - Dr. Felzmann (Semester 1 only), Prof. Ó Murchadha (Semesters 1 & 2), Dr Elvis (Semesters 1 & 2) Dr. Doyle (Semester 2 only), Dr. Hull (Semester 2 only)

 This course is designed for students to develop a research topic along with members of academic staff.
 Working on the basis of an initial reading list agreed with the student, this module will involve intensive engagement on the topic with a view to developing a research paper.